Robust walking based on MPC with viability guarantees: Invariance of the slow MPC

 \subsection{Approach I: Initial condition as decision variable}

-The first approach we consider for preserving recursive feasibility in \eqref{eq:TO} is similar in spirit to the one proposed in \cite{mayne2005robust} and used in \cite{villa2017model} for bipedal walking.
-In this approach, we consider the initial states of the CoM as decision variable.
+The first approach we consider to ensure a non-divergent motion of the CoM in \eqref{eq:TO} is similar in spirit to the one proposed in \cite{mayne2005robust} and used in \cite{villa2017model} for bipedal walking.
+In this approach, we add a conservative terminal constraint to \eqref{eq:TO}, i.e. capturability.
+Then, in order to make sure that the OCP in \eqref{eq:TO} remains always feasible, we consider the initial states of the CoM as decision variable.
 The modified OCP is

 In this formulation, the initial state is allowed to be changed such that the OCP remains always feasible.
 The initial state can be arbitrarily selected by the program such that the cost is minimized and in this way the feasibility of the program is guaranteed by construction.